In order to really grow your freelance business, you should take on FEWER clients.

 It might be for some.
 If that’s the case, great.
 You don’t need to change anything.
 But if it’s not, you might think about raising your prices.

 Not because you want to stick it to your clients, but because if you want to have a business that is thriving (and satisfying), you simply have to make enough money to support yourself.
-Sometimes that means letting go of smaller fish so you can pursue larger fish.
+Sometimes that means letting go of smaller clients so you can pursue larger clients.

 So let’s say we raise our prices by 50%.
 Now we are at $7,500 for an average project.